 People look for a house renovation cost calculator to help them budget for their home refurbishment.
 Over the past 14 years we have collected real cost data from our projects and share this with you below.

-Many of our readers search for a house renovation cost calculator.
-We collect real renovation cost data from our projects and share them with you below.
-However, the point we want to make first is that these costs are founded on strong design and project management principles, which you should also take time to read.
+Before directing you to specific numbers, we want to point out that these costs are founded on strong design and project management principles, which you should also take time to read.
 Our costs are well-controlled, and this doesn’t happen by accident.
-So, before we set you loose on the figures, we spend some time explaining how we obtained these prices, and point you to our guides for successful property renovation.
+So, before we set you loose on the data, we spend some time explaining how we control cost, and lead you to our guides for successful property renovation.

 It is tempting to dive straight into the cost figures and forget to read the surrounding guidance that we offer.
 That’s perfectly fine if you just want some ballpark budgetary information to get you started.
 But it is important to understand how the costs were derived, agreed and managed.
-In 13 years we have never had a project go over-budget and there is a reason for that; the care and attention we take in designing, specifying, planning, contracting and monitoring; you should do the same.
+In 14 years we have never had a project go over-budget and there is a reason for that; the care and attention we take in designing, specifying, planning, contracting, controlling and monitoring; you should do the same.
 You can read separately about our interior design and house renovation services which underpin this.

 house renovation design and specification

 The key to keeping cost under control is to prepare thoroughly – you need a clear and unambiguous design and specification.
 Drawings are only part of the story; you also need a written specification for everything else, including floor preparation, paint finishes, underfloor heating, lighting and electrics.
 You also need a separate document listing the additional supply items (kitchen, floor, bathroom suite).
 This then gives you the total cost.
 You can read more about this in our article entitled Controlling the cost of house renovation.